Stochastic Mirror Descent for Convex Optimization with Consensus Constraints: Auxiliary results

+The Lemma above can be extended to an if and only if statement based on the arguments of \cite[Theorem 1]{shi2015network}, but precise details lie beyond the scope of this paper.
+If \eqref{eq:cond conv} is violated, even with the right choice of mirror map, achieving exact consensus is not possible.
+In general imposing $x^\star$ to satisfy \eqref{eq:cond conv} is quite restrictive as $\nabla f(\bx)=\sum_{i=1}^N\nabla f_i(x^\star)=0$ does not necessarily imply $\nabla f_i(x^\star)=0$ for all $i=1,...,N$.
+The crucial point to realize here is that if and only if \eqref{eq:cond conv} holds then $(\bx^\star,\bz^\star$) will also be the minimizer of $f(\bx)+\frac{1}{2}\bz^T\mathcal L \bz$; see \cite[Lemma 7]{shi2015network} for details.
+As a result one can establish consensus at equilibrium and $V_t$ will approach zero at large $t$.

-If $x^\star$ as per Lemma \ref{lem:exact_convergence} does not exist, even in the deterministic case exact consensus and optimality at convergence can no longer be achieved.
-We present a result which shows that exponential convergence holds only up to a certain neighborhood of $(\bx^\dagger,\bz^\dagger)$ both minimizing $f(\bx)+\frac{1}{2}\bz^T\mathcal L \bz$, the size of this neighborhood depending on the noise and the distance between the $f(x^\dagger)$ and $f(x^\star)$. \begin{proposition}[Approximate convergence of \eqref{eq:cmdpart_vec_full}] Let Assumptions \ref{ass:f}-\ref{ass:mirror1} hold and assume that $f$ is $\mu_f$-strongly convex w.r.t. $\Phi$.
-Let $V_t = \frac{1}{N}\sum_{i=1}^N D_{\Phi^*}(z_t^i,z^{\dagger,i})$, where $z_t^i$ obeys the dynamics of \eqref{eq:cmdpart} (or \eqref{eq:cmdpart_vec_full}).
-Then we have:
+If $\bx^\star$ does not satisfy \eqref{eq:cond conv} and one has just $\nabla f(\bx^\star)=0$, even in the deterministic case exact consensus and optimality at convergence can no longer be achieved.
+But the arguments above can be used to establish exponential convergence of \eqref{eq:cmdpart_vec} to a neighborhood of $(\bx^\dagger,\bz^\dagger)$ both minimizing $f(\bx)+\frac{1}{2}\bz^T\mathcal L \bz$.
+The size of this neighborhood naturally depends on the noise and $f$.